Five Steps to Building Better Curriculum

 For most of us, most of the time, we’re sitting in the ‘now’; focussed on teaching content, distracted by never-ending inboxes and aware of impending marking and reporting deadlines.

 And yet, in the slivers of space and time that sit in the in-between, we begin to look up at the potential of the ‘next’.

-2022, like every New Year, brings with it the promise of more, and with that, we attach our hopes and dreams of better.
+Every New Year, brings with it the promise of more, and with that, we attach our hopes and dreams of better.

 However, hope is not a strategy.
 Like an arrow searching for its target, we need to arrive by our own intentional and deliberate design.

 And, to do so, we need to step off the treadmill of ‘now’ long enough to allocate the space and energy to dreaming, designing and delivering the ‘next’.

 As educators, we (theoretically) appreciate the importance of critical reflection.
 And yet, practically, it is one of the things that we often fail to allocate time and space to.